top of page

 • 501(c)(3) nonprofit

-• This includes community groups, museums, cultural centers, historic preservation groups, historic sites, historical societies, etc.
+• This includes preservation-focused community groups, museums, cultural centers, historic preservation groups, historic sites, historical societies, etc.

 • Latinx led and/or serving organization